Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-essay analysis the Italian constitutional bill proposing the direct election of
+Italian constitutional bill proposing the direct election of the President of

-the President of the Council of Ministers, aiming to stabilize the government
+the Council of Ministers, aiming to stabilize the government and reduce

-and reduce parliamentary instability.
-The author highlights the critical
+parliamentary instability.
+The author highlights the critical aspects of the

-aspects of the reform, particularly focusing on its hybrid structure, which
+reform, particularly focusing on its hybrid structure, which introduces

-introduces elements of instability and potential government crises, diverging
+elements of instability and potential government crises, diverging from

-from well-established models such as the German and French systems, often seen
+well-established models such as the German and French systems, often seen as

 ANDREA CONZUTTI